 All dogs shed to some extent, but some shed more than others!
 A dog's coat offers them protection from the sun and the elements, so depending on their environment, their coat may become extra thick, or shed to let go of some of that extra fur.

 Double coated breeds especially will experience seasonal shedding, where they shed their undercoat in the spring and fall.
 These breeds include Border Collies, Labs, Beagles, and...
 German Shepherds!

 Dogs may also experience stress-induced shedding.
 If you have a dog that sheds, you may notice excessive shedding when they go to the vet - this is a natural response that dogs have to stress!
-If you dog frequently experience stress shedding, you can talk to your vet about ways to reduce this stress and make these experiences easier for your dog.
+If your dog frequently experiences stress shedding, you can talk to your vet about ways to reduce this stress and make these experiences easier for your dog.

-If you notice your dog shedding excessively and it's not due to one of the above reasons, or of they are losing patches of hair, this may be a sign of an underlying medical issue.
+If you notice your dog shedding excessively, and it's not due to one of the above reasons, or if they are losing patches of hair, this may be a sign of an underlying medical issue.
 Call your vet so they can diagnose the issue.